 Duluth Campus

-Department of Sociology -Anthropology College of Liberal Arts 228 Cina Hall 1123 University Drive Duluth, Minnesota 55812-3306
+Department of Sociology -Anthropology

+College of Liberal Arts

+228 Cina Hall 1123 University Drive Duluth, Minnesota 55812-3306

 Office:218-726-7551 Fax: 218-726-7759

-18 January2015
+11 January2016

 Peoples and Cultures of Europe Week 1

 Available on-line in your

+Moodle

 folder at <moodle.umn.edu>

-Getting Started

-I'm looking forward to Tuesday.
+Getting Started I'm looking forward to Thursday.

-Peoples and Cultures of Europe gets underway at 2:00 in Cina 214.
+Peoples and Cultures of Europe gets underway at 12:00 in Montague Hall 208.
 As I mentioned in my first memo, you can see in the newspapers and other media that lots of interesting things are happening in the world of the Anthropology of Europe.
 For an up-to-date review of what's happening in Europe see BBC News Europe (from the world's largest broadcast news organization, required by Royal Charter to report impartially), or have a look at the UK News from The Telegraph ("center-right" / conservative) or The Guardian ("center-left" / liberal).
 If you haven't read my Welcome Memo of a few weeks ago, please do that as it contains useful and important information about the course itself.
 Weekly Memos and Other Important Announcements for the semester are located in your Moodle folder towards the top of "Block One."
 (This is where most of the important announcements for the course will be posted.)

 These weekly memos contain lots of valuable and timely information, so pay careful attention to them . . .

 - The Weeks' (1) Topics and (2) Readings and (3) Activities Schedules

 - Due Dates for Major items for the Week

 - Reminders for the Week

 - Suggestions and Hints for Exams

 - Interesting tidbits of the week

 - Optional links that might be generally interesting and/or useful for Extra Credit Papers

 - Information on In-Class Films and Videos (of which there will be many, starting in two weeks)

 - Breaking News Items

-I am looking forward to meeting you in class on Tuesday.
-Have a look at the information in your Moodle 2.6 folder at <moodle.umn.edu>.

 The anchor textbook for the course . . .

-Europe in the Anthropological Imagination, is currently available online from about \$78.86 new / 00.01 used (+ p/h, where applicable, at amazon.com & eligible for FREE
+Europe in the Anthropological Imagination, is currently available online from about \$78.86 new / \$00.01 used (+ p/h, where applicable, at amazon.com & eligible for FREE Super Saver Shipping on orders over \$25).
+(28 December 2014)